attractivechaos/dlist/README.md

    structures.
 However, it involves unusual syntax and is inflexible in terms of memory management at the caller end.
 My [khash.h][khash] library is implemented this way.
 STL containers also follow a similar rationale.

+I recommend method 2 for double-linked lists, 3 for binary search trees such as red-black or AVL trees, and method 4 for plain vectors and closed hash tables.

 [closed-hash]: https://en.wikipedia.org/wiki/Open_addressing
 [khash]: https://github.com/attractivechaos/klib/blob/master/khash.h